gwitcig2/Japanese-Practice-Website/README.md

           - `/reading` - Sets up the pages for customizing the prompt to create a Japanese reading, make an API request to generate the reading, and then route to the page that displays the reading.
         - `/utils` - TypeScript function libraries that may need to be used across the front-end.
     - `/api` - Express server with REST APIs.
+      - `/src`
         - `/controllers` - MVC-styled controllers that handle requests.
-      - `/middleware` - Filters for validating requests and logging output.
+        - `/middleware` - Filters for validating requests, logging output, etc.
         - `/models` - Mongoose schemas.
-      - `/routes` - Sets up routes and routers for API requests.
+        - `/routes` - Sets up routes and routers for requests.
-      - `/scripts` - Code for performnig one-off tasks.
+        - `/scripts` - Code for performing one-off tasks.
         - `/services` - Dedicated logic for API requests.
           - `/ai` - Modularize prompts to ChatGPT's `4o-mini` model.
           - `/deck` - CRUD functions for flashcard decks.
           - `/flashcard` - CRUD operation functions for flashcards.
           - `/jwt` - Functions that create, verify, and revoke JWTs.
           - `/reading` - Functions that set up the paragraph creation pipeline.
           - `/user` - CRUD functions for user accounts.
+        - `server.js` - Express.js entry point
       - `/tests` - Vitest unit tests verifying the APIs work as intended
-      - `server.js`
-  - `/packages` - Shared code and config between the `/apps`
+  - `/packages` - Shared code and config for the `/apps`
-    - `/formSchemas` - `zod` form schemas
+    - `/formSchemas` - `zod` form schemas and their inferred types
+    - `/eslint-config` - global config for `eslint`
+    - `/ts-config` - global config for TypeScript
-  - `turbo.json` - Config for Turborepo.
-Essentially tells it how to run scripts.
+  - `turbo.json` - Config for Turborepo

 ## API Request Overview